ahortian/insight_project/README.md

 # insight_project
-At Insight, I bult "SafeGetaway" a web app that predicts crime incidents during a visitor stay at an Airbnb in Boston.
+During the Insight Data Science Programe in Jun 2019, I bult "SafeGetaway" a web app that predicts crime occurrences during a visitor stay at an Airbnb in Boston.
 This repository contains jupyter notebooks which analyze data and build a model for the prediction.